AGENTS

 Let the user pick the chain

-Your default chain might be Base, but the user might hold their USDC on Solana, or USDT on BSC.
+Your default chain might be Base, but the user might hold their USDC on Solana, BSC, Ink, or Celo.
 Accept a chain hint and route accordingly.

 // e.g. /art a serene mountain --chain solana